This is why we struggle to believe women like Lucy Letby exist | Dr Jessica Taylor

 The reality is this: women are capable of the same violence as men.
 Women are capable of the same abuses as men.
 Women are capable of the same murders as men.
 Women can kill.
 Women can lie.
 Women can destroy lives.
 It is misogynistic to suggest otherwise.

-We cannot seek to frame women as equal to men, if we will not hold them responsible for their choices and actions at the same rate as men.
-This means seeing women’s agency not only in arenas such as the workplace or the economy, but in their own choices, their abuse, their violence, their bullying, their crimes.
+We cannot seek to frame women as equal to men, if we will not hold them responsible for their choices and actions in the same way as men.
+Not just in the workplace or the economy, but in their own choices, their abuse, their violence, their bullying, their crimes.

 The question shouldn’t be whether women are capable of crimes like this.
 The real question is: if women are capable of all of these violent abuses, murders, harm and crime – why do so few of us choose to commit them?
 Why are we 51 per cent of the population but only 1 per cent of the murderers?